CodeAndCake/AppsFromScratch/sessions/04/README.md

 Let's read through your JS code line by line, and write comments so that you have an English *translation* of the JS you wrote.

-In JS you can write a comment using double-slash `//`
+In JS you can write a comment using double forward-slash `//`

 ```javascript
 // this is a JavaScript comment